RohanVDvivedi/VolatilePageStore/README.md

 This project is a sibling project of [MinTXEngine](https://github.com/RohanVDvivedi/MinTXEngine), It serves to provide volatile data storage for the database storage engine built on top of MinTxEngine.
 It should primarily be used for storing volatile database lock-tables and intermediate query results, and all other stuff that do not need to be persistent like views.

-Using this project you will never experience aborts (no WAL-no atomicity/no durability), you will only have crashes, as soon as mmap/malloc or ftruncate fails, thats is the reason you need MinTxEngine.
+Using this project you will never experience aborts (no WAL-no atomicity/no durability), you will only have crashes upon failures, as soon as mmap/malloc or ftruncate fails, this is why you need MinTxEngine, to make things ACID.

 ## Setup instructions
 **Install dependencies :**